Chapter 4 Unbroken Stare

 Skylar immediately looked worried.

-I pointed toward a nearby drinks stall.
+Irene pointed toward a nearby drinks stall.

-Far enough from the crowd.
+Far from the crowd.

-Far enough to breathe.
+Far enough for Irene to breathe.

 "Oh," Skylar said, trying to hide her disappointment.
 "Okay."